Puerto Busch: History

 Bolivian Army officer Manuel Aguirre Quiroga founded Puerto Busch on 12 November 1952 after expelling illegal Brazilian and Paraguayan settlers from the area.
 He ordered the construction of cabins on the riverbank to establish Bolivia's sovereignty, and named the new settlement after Germán Busch, a Bolivian general who fought in the Chaco War (1932–1935) and later served as the 36th president of Bolivia from 1937 to 1939.
 A military engineer and topographer, Aguirre personally conducted topographic surveys and led efforts to artificially elevate the land to allow the establishment of a port.

 Demographics

-Situated deep within the Amazon rainforest, Puerto Busch's population consists mostly of indigenous Chiquitano and Ayoreo residents.
+Situated deep within the Pantanal region of the Amazon rainforest, Puerto Busch's population comprises less than 100 residents, who are mostly indigenous Chiquitano and Ayoreo people.

 Economy

 The Bolivian state-owned Empresa Siderúrgica del Mutún mining company exports ore from the El Mutún mine through Puerto Busch.
 However, shipments are diverted to Puerto Aguirre when Puerto Busch floods periodically due to seasonal rains.

 Since the late 2010s, there have been plans by the Bolivian government to expand operations in Puerto Busch and its connections to other ports in the Amazon and Atlantic coast.